alexandre-poirier/GOLO-Graphql-backend-assignment/README.md

 ## Notes on running the backend (and creating the initial database)

-Make sure to create a .env file within prisma folder that has these two variables defined
+Make sure to create a .env file within prisma folder that has this two variable defined

-    JWT_SECRET=<random long string>
     DATABASE_URL="<db connection string>"

+Make sure to set a proper JWT_SECRET in /.jest/setEnvironmentVars.js Make sure to set a proper JWT_SECRET in /.env
+Make sure to set a proper DATABASE_URL in /prisma/.env

 Install the dependencies: